 Appointed by Mayor, District of Columbia, to 4-year terms: Linda Argo, 2023; Arrington Dixon, J.D., 2023.

-Ex officio: Mark T. Esper, U.S. Secretary of Defense; David Bernhardt, U.S. Secretary of the Interior; Emily W. Murphy, Administrator of General Services; Ron Johnson, Chair, Committee on Homeland Security and Governmental Affairs, U.S. Senate; Carolyn B. Maloney, Chair, Committee on Oversight and Government Reform, U.S. House of Representatives; Muriel E. Bowser, Mayor, District of Columbia; Phillip H. Mendelson, Chair, Council of District of Columbia.
+Ex officio: Lloyd J. Austin III, U.S. Secretary of Defense; Deb Haaland, U.S. Secretary of the Interior; Katy Kale, Acting Administrator of General Services; Gary C. Peters, Chair, Committee on Homeland Security & Governmental Affairs, U.S. Senate; Carolyn B. Maloney, Chair, Committee on Oversight & Government Reform, U.S. House of Representatives; Muriel E. Bowser, Mayor, District of Columbia; Phillip H. Mendelson, Chair, Council of District of Columbia.

 Marcel C. Acosta, Executive Director

 (202) 482-7200; fax: (202) 482-7272